 A) neoplasms, the leading type of activity;

-B) neoplasms, the dynamics of the transition from one period to another;
+B) neoplasms, dynamics of transition from one period to another;

 C) the dynamics of the transition from one period to another, the social situation of development;

-4. The idea of mental development occurring through the adaptation (adaptation) of the individual to the surrounding social environment belongs to ...
+4. Introduction mental development, which occurs through adaptation (adaptation) of the individual to the surrounding social environment, belongs...

 A) Z. Freud;